Yebin-Bae/Youtube-Channel-Analysis/README.md

 **About my Youtube Channel**

-This meta data was collected from my own Youtube Channel 'BinnieBae' which means this is not a fictional data.
+This meta data was collected from my own Youtube Channel 'BinnieBae' which means **this is not a fictional data**.
 I am very welcome if you visit my channel!
 Enjoy🎥 https://www.youtube.com/@BaEbAe417